suecmorin/weatherapp/README.md

 # Weatherapp

 ## Description
-This app uses Javascript to access an API, display API data, and store search history in local storage.
+This app uses Javascript, jQuery and Bootstrap to access an API, display API data, and store search history in local storage.

 ## Installation
 App is currently installed on GitHub pages.